Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Statistical models

 \subsection{The covariance regression model}

-Our goal is to describe and estimate mean and covariance heterogeneity for the cross-classified groups defined by the demographic characteristics gender, age, ethnicity, and education, that is, to estimate $\rm E[\m y|\m x]=\boldsymbol \mu_{\rm x}$ and $\rm {Cov}[\m y|\m x]=\boldsymbol \Sigma_{\rm x}$ simultaneously.
-For the NHANES data, the total sample size is 2,613.
-For each marginal group defined by one level of one predictor, such as male, the sample sizes are all above 100 (Table \ref{tab:summary}).
-However, for the two-way cross-classified groups, the sample sizes are much smaller.
-For example, there are only 4 people in the sample who are 80 years and older with a college degree.
-Going finer, the median sample size for the 4-way cross-classified groups is 7 and the 3rd quantile is only 17.
-The small number of observations for each combination of explanatory variables makes it impractical to estimate a separate covariance matrix for each group, $\boldsymbol \Sigma_{\rm x}$, based only in data from that group.
-On the other hand, we do not want to assume a common covariance for all groups.
-It is well known that assuming a constant covariance for all groups will misrepresent the relationship among those health conditions and will also result in loss of efficiency of the mean parameters (\cite{glm}).
-Many authors have developed models for pooling information across a collection of covariance matrices. \cite{boik_2002} and \cite{boik_2003} assume (some) common principal components of the covariance (correlation) matrix. \cite{hoff_2009} proposes shrinking towards a common eigenvector structure and allows the shrinkage to vary across different principal components. \cite{cripps_2005} shows the efficiency gain of the mean regression parameters with a carefully selected covariance model.
-See \cite{gaskins_2013} for a more comprehensive review of different pooling methods.
+Our goal is to describe and estimate heterogeneity of means and covariances for the cross-classified groups defined by gender, age, race/ethnicity, and education.
+Specifically, let $\m y$ be the 4-dimensional vector of the logarithms of ACR, BP, BMI, and GLU of an individual, and let $\m x$ be a covariate vector describing the individual's gender, age, race/ethnicity, and education level.
+We would like to estimate $\rm E[\m y|\m x]=\boldsymbol \mu_{\m x}$ and $\rm {Cov}[\m y|\m x]=\boldsymbol \Sigma_{\m x}$ simultaneously.

+The small number of observations for each combination of categories makes it impractical to estimate a separate covariance matrix $\boldsymbol \Sigma_{\m x}$ for each group, based on data from only that group.
+On the other hand, a common covariance matrix for all groups would misrepresent the relations among the response variables and result in loss of efficiency for the mean parameters (see \cite{glm}, Chap 9 and Chap 10).
+More-flexible models share information across covariance matrices. \cite{boik_2002, boik_2003} assumes common principal components of the covariance matrix. \cite{hoff_2009} proposes shrinking the covariance matrix toward a common eigenvector structure with varying degrees of shrinkage among principal components. \cite{cripps_2005} show efficiency improvement for the mean regression parameters with a carefully selected covariance model. \cite{gaskins_2013} give a more-comprehensive review of pooling methods.

+Besides avoiding the loss of efficiency from assuming a common covariance structure, we are also interested in how $\boldsymbol \Sigma_{\m x}$ varies with $\m x$.
+An alternative way of pooling across groups addresses this question with a covariance regression model that parsimoniously describes heteroscedasticity among groups (\cite{hoff_2012}).
+The proposed model parametrizes the mean and covariance of a multivariate response vector as parsimonious functions of explanatory variables.
+This approach allows joint modeling of the mean and covariance structure of the population being studied.